holoviz/panel/doc/tutorials/basic/develop_editor.md

 ).servable()
 ```

-Serve the app with `panel serve app.py --autoreload`.
+Serve the app with `panel serve app.py --dev`.

 Open [http://localhost:5006](http://localhost:5006) in a browser.